mumoshu/node-detacher/README.md

 `node-detacher` is a Kubernetes controller that watches for unschedulable nodes and immediately detach them from the corresponding target groups and classical load balancers before they, and their pods, go offline.

-This is generally useful when you expose your nodes via

-- ALBs managed by `aws-alb-ingress-controller`
-- ELBs managed by `type: LoadBalancer` services
-- `NodePort` and provisions ELBs outside of Kubernetes with e.g. Terraform or CloudFormation

-In this case, `node-detacher` avoids short(but depends on the situation as AWS is eventual consistent :) ) downtime after the EC2 instance is terminated and before ELB(s) finally stops sending traffic.

-It is even more useful when you run any TCP server as DaemonSet behind services whose `externalTrafficPolicy` is set to `Local`.
-In this case, `node-detacher` avoids downtime after all the daemonset pods on the node terminated and before ELB(s) finally stops sending traffic to the node.

 ## FAQ

 > Why `externalTrafficPolicy: Local`?